How to get a divorce in Victoria

 How long does the divorce process take?

-When you file your divorce application the court will be allocated a date for the hearing within 10 weeks of filing.
+When you file your divorce application in Victoria, the court will be allocated a date for the hearing within 10 weeks of filing.
 You may need to attend the hearing, depending on your individual circumstances.
 The divorce order once granted becomes final one month and one day from the date of the hearing.